 I am aware, too, of some influential figures in the “new age” / self-help spiritual milieu who, as people, have had a genuinely delightful, warm, and thoughtful style.
 Louise Hay is an example.
 Many of her self-help affirmations are beautiful—arguably a more poetic and intimate cousin of cognitive therapy.
 One shortcoming of how CBT is often presented is its cool mechanistic tone, and the affirmations approach can feel refreshingly humane.
 So I do sometimes encourage patients to use affirmations.

-But alongside the affirmations, this same genre often carries dogmas about disease causation—claims that illnesses are produced by emotional states like resentment, criticism, or guilt, and that changing one’s attitude can dissolve even severe disease.
-Versions of this claim have been widely quoted from the preface of a best-selling affirmations text, and they are not just scientifically implausible—they are ethically hazardous, because they imply that people with tragic illnesses are partly to blame for having the “wrong” emotional life.
-Even when there is a kernel of truth (stress matters; psychology affects coping and health behavior), this is a massive distortion of complex causation.
+But alongside the affirmations, the same genre often carries dogmas about disease causation—claims that illnesses are produced by emotional states like resentment, criticism, or guilt, and that changing one’s attitude can dissolve even severe disease.
+Hay’s own best-selling You Can Heal Your Life is the clearest example: its long appended list assigns a specific emotional cause to nearly every ailment—cancer to long-held resentment, arthritis to habitual criticism.
+Such claims are not merely scientifically implausible; they are ethically hazardous, because they imply that people with tragic illnesses are partly to blame for having the “wrong” emotional life.
+Even when there is a kernel of truth (stress matters; psychology affects coping and health behaviour), this is a massive distortion of complex causation.

 Most importantly, these beliefs become dangerous when they delay or obstruct timely evidence-based care.
 A “spiritual” frame that provides comfort and meaning is one thing; a causal dogma that misleads people away from effective medical treatment is another.